kopi9999/mz80emu/doc/src/config.md

 | `vector<string> rawModulesInfo` | Vector where raw module data is stored. |
 | `vector<string> rawInstanceInfo` | Vector where raw data of module instances is stored. |

-`setInstanceData()` saves raw data of modules and their instances in pointers passed as function arguments.
+`setInstanceData()` saves raw data of modules and their instances in "info" pointers passed as function arguments.

 ### `setInterfacesData(data, instanceCount, rawInterfacesInfo)`